 Leaving the park, you’ll pass the busy street of Hampton Boulevard, but quickly end up in a quaint residential neighborhood.
 Lamberts Point community garden can be found here and will have a feeling of wondering if you’re still in Norfolk or in the countryside of Virginia.

 You will quickly go through Lamberts Point and then be on the beloved ODU campus.
 It can be seen and experienced while on the ERT.
 Expect to pass by the Powhatan Fields, Perry Library, the student center and Foreman Field.

 Larchmont - Edgewater - 1.32 miles

 Adjacent to ODU’s campus is the charming neighborhood of Larchmont.
 Weave through the streets where you will find the waters of Edgewater Haven and Myrtle Park – they are the perfect pit stops to take a water break and enjoy the view.
-Right off the ERT is Taste Unlimited, a local’s favorite sandwich shop, a perfect spot to refuel.
+Right off the ERT is D'Egg Diner, a local’s favorite diner, a perfect spot to refuel.

 Lochhaven - 1.53 miles

 The last part of the trail, Lochhaven, is where you’ll pass stunning residential homes that make you daydream, the Norfolk Country Club Marina and the Hermitage Museum & Gardens.
 The Hermitage is part of the prestigious Smithsonian Affiliations program and showcases a nationally recognized art collection spanning 5,000 years, contemporary exhibition galleries and 12 acres of gardens.